1. Where can I find information regarding changes in immigration that may impact international students, scholars, or employees?

 Please visit BIO with any F-1/J-1 immigration concerns or questions.
 Our Advisers provide a welcoming, safe environment to explore any worries you may have related to your visa status, as well as explore options and benefits available your current or future plans.
 For complex issues beyond our scope, we can assist you in finding a referral for an immigration attorney.

-Berkeley International Office understands that the results of the presidential election will have broad impacts on the United States, current U.S. immigration policies, and the cultural and political climate that our international students, scholars and employees encounter.
-Leading up to the election, and following the election, we encourage our international community to seek resources to support their mental health and well-being as we navigate this period of anxiety and change.
+Berkeley International Office understands that our community may have concerns about immigration policy changes, and as well as the cultural and political climate that our international students, scholars and employees encounter in the United States.
+We encourage our international community to seek resources to support their mental health and well-being as we navigate this period of anxiety and change.
 Here are a few resources that may be helpful to you during this time:

 -